Who We Are

 Lauren Mehl (she/her), Treasurer

-Lauren got her first bike as an adult in 2012 and her love of bikes has grown exponentially since that time, finding her love in the world of dirt - gravel, mountain biking, and bikepacking.
+Lauren got her first bike as an adult in 2012, and her love of bikes has grown exponentially since that time, finding her love in the world of dirt, gravel, mountain biking, and bikepacking.
 Lauren was brought on in 2022 to assist the co-owners of FoCo Fondo with various behind-the-scenes tasks and helped fully launch the Leadership Program and co-produce our first Outdoor and Lifestyle Expo.
-She is also the co-founder of the local community group, Queer+ Bikes which helps facilitate all bodies, all genders, all people on all bikes and encourages everyone to find joyful movement and community.
+She is also the co-founder of the local community group, Queer+ Bikes, which helps facilitate all bodies, all genders, all people on all bikes, and encourages everyone to find joyful movement and community.
 Lauren has an extensive background working and volunteering with non-profit organizations and in program and project management across industries.

 Logan Von Bokel (he/him), PR